-To write to the AD7854/AD7854L, a 16-bit word of data must be transferred.
-This transfer consists of two 8-bit writes.
-The first 8 bits of data that are written must consist of the 8 LSBs of the 16-bit word and the second 8 bits that are written must consist of the 8 MSBs of the 16-bit word.
-For each of these 8-bit writes, the data is placed on Pins DB0 to DB7, Pin DB0 being the LSB of each transfer and Pin DB7 being the MSB of each transfer.
-The two MSBs of the 16-bit word, ADDR1 and ADDR0, are decoded to determine which register is addressed, and the 14 LSBs are written to the addressed register.
+When writing to the AD7859/AD7859L, a 16-bit word of data must be transferred.
+The 16 bits of data is written as either a 16-bit word, or as two 8-bit bytes, depending on the logic level at the $W\overline{B}$ pin.
+When $W\overline{B}$ is high, the 16 bits are transferred on DB0 to DB15, where DB0 is the LSB and DB15 is the MSB of the write.
+When $W\overline{B}$ is low, DB8/HBEN assumes its HBEN functionality and data is transferred in two 8-bit bytes on pins DB0 to DB7, pin DB0 being the LSB of each transfer and pin DB7 being the MSB.
+When writing to the AD7859/AD7859L in byte mode, the low byte must be written first followed by the high byte.
+The two MSBs of the complete 16-bit word, ADDR1 and ADDR0, are decoded to determine which register is addressed, and the 14 LSBs are written to the addressed register.
 Table I shows the decoding of the address bits, while Figure 2 shows the overall write register hierarchy.